One Bowl Chewy Brownies

 Instructions

-- In a medium bowl, whisk together the oil and sugar.
+- In a large bowl, whisk together the oil and sugar.
+It will still be lumpy.

-- Pour the batter into your prepared pan and bake for 25-30 minutes, or until the top looks set and an inserted toothpick comes out clean or with a few damp crumbs.
+- Pour the batter into your prepared pan and bake for 25-30 minutes in the middle of the preheated oven.
+When done baking the top should look set and an inserted toothpick will come out clean or with a few damp crumbs (or melted chocolate chips) but shouldn't have gooey batter on it.

 Notes

-- If you use a glass or ceramic pan instead of a metal, the bake time will be a few minutes longer.
+- Brownie Pans: If you use a glass or ceramic pan instead of a metal, the bake time will be a few minutes longer.
 I recommend a metal pan for this recipe.
-Do not use a 9x9 inch pan, otherwise the brownies will be too thin.
+Do not use a 9×9 inch pan, otherwise the brownies will be too thin.

-- Store brownies in an airtight container at room temperature for up to 2 days, or in the fridge for up to 4 days.
-Because these brownies are very moist, I don't find they stay fresh as long as some other recipes.
+- Storage: Store brownies in an airtight container at room temperature for up to 3 days, or in the fridge for up to 5 days.
+Because these brownies are very moist, I don’t find they stay fresh as long as some other recipes.
+Fully cooled brownies can be wrapped tightly and placed in a freezer bag or container.
+Then freeze for up to 2 months.
+Thaw in the fridge.

-- This recipe can be doubled and made in a 9x13 inch pan.
-The bake time will be about the same.
-You'll need:
+- To Make a Larger Batch: This recipe can be doubled and made in a 9×13 inch pan.
+The bake time will be about 30-35 minutes.
+You’ll need:

 - 1 cup vegetable oil